agourlay/cornichon/cornichon-docs/docs/dsl.md

 This feature is defined the module `cornichon-http-mock` and requires to extend the trait `HttpMockDsl`.

-By default this server responds with 201 to any POST request and 200 for all the rest.
+By default, this server responds with 201 to any POST request and 200 for all the rest.

-Additionally it provides three administrations features:
+Additionally, it provides three administrations features:
 - fetching recorded received requests
 - resetting recorded received requests
 - toggling on/off the error mode to return HTTP 500 to incoming requests